 The case of Paxlovid underpins the critical role that drug repurposing played in the global response to the COVID-19 pandemic and sets a powerful precedent for future responses to emerging health crises.

 In the complex world of drug repurposing, sorting through large datasets to identify promising candidates for repositioning can be a daunting task.
-Innovative data analytics tools like TIBCO Spotfire, offered by Revvity Signals Software Inc. (formerly PerkinElmer Informatics), can expedite this process by simplifying complex data analysis.
+Innovative data analytics tools like Spotfire, offered by Revvity Signals Software Inc., can expedite this process by simplifying complex data analysis.

 Such insights not only accelerate the discovery of potential antiviral drugs but also improve our understanding of SARS-CoV-2's mechanisms.
-These findings underline the power of drug repurposing and the critical role that TIBCO Spotfire visualization and analytics can play in such research endeavors.
+These findings underline the power of drug repurposing and the critical role that Spotfire's visualization and analytics can play in such research endeavors.

 The Future of Drug Repurposing